Why alternative seafood

 Claire Bomkamp is focused on cultivated seafood and driving forward GFI’s Sustainable Seafood Initiative.

-Areas of expertise: the science and technology of cultivated seafood, cultivated seafood startups, research, and university programs, science communication, fish puns.
+Areas of expertise: the science and technology of cultivated seafood, cultivated seafood startups, research, and university programs, scaffolding, science communication, fish puns.

-CORPORATE ENGAGEMENT SEAFOOD SPECIALIST
+SENIOR CORPORATE ENGAGEMENT SPECIALIST

 Liz Specht, Ph.D.